kmarkley/Indigo-Mac-Apps/README.md

 # Mac Apps

-This plugin uses shell commands (**ps**) to determine if processes are running on the machine running Indigo Server and obtain some statistics about them.
+This plugin uses shell commands (`ps`) to determine if processes are running on the machine running Indigo Server and obtain some statistics about them.
 Processes may be launched or quit by turning the associated Indigo device on or off.

 ## Plugin Configuration

 * **Update frequency**
-How often to check whether disks have been mounted or unmounted.
+How often to check whether applications are running.

 * **Push stats frequency**
 How often to updtate the statistics in the device states.
 Statistics will change every time for running applications, which can mean more communication with Indigo.
 Reduce this setting if you start seeing "ServerCommunication" errors in the log.